jlheard/tic-tac-toe-react/README.md

 ## Changes from the Tutorial
 * I made a slight change to make the X's red and the O's blue.
+* Added a tie conditon that shows when the came is tied/cat.

 ## Getting Started
 1. Clone the git repo `git clone https://github.com/jlheard/tic-tac-toe-react.git`